Hastings Banda: Wealth

 It is believed that during his rule, Banda accumulated at least US$320 million in personal assets, thought to be invested in everything from agriculture to mining interests in South Africa.

 Personal life

-Banda had no known heirs but had a vast fortune that is run by his family.
-He was unmarried when he died.
+Banda had married a woman named Robertine Edmonds in 1934.
+However they had no children which meant Banda had no known heirs but had a vast fortune that is run by his family.
 Cecilia Kadzamira was the official hostess or first lady of Malawi.
 She essentially ruled the country with her uncle, John Tembo, during Banda's last years.

 His affair and relationship with Merene French remains largely a mystery.
 He had rejected companionship and marriage and turned his back on the Englishwoman who extramaritally bore his son.
 In 2010, Jumani Johansson (1973–2019) claimed to be the son of the late president and was seeking DNA testing through the courts of Malawi.
 Grand niece Jane Dzanjalimodzi was the former executrix of his estate.

 Death

 Banda suffered from heart failure for several years.
 In 1997, he was admitted to the Queen Elizabeth Hospital in Blantyre before being transferred to South Africa, where he died on 25 November 1997.
 His funeral took place on 3 December, with several African heads of state in attendance.